Eliezer Berkovits: Life

 Berkovits received his rabbinical training first under Rabbi Akiva Glasner, son of Rabbi Moshe Shmuel Glasner, the Dor Revi'i, including semikhah, and then at the Hildesheimer Rabbinical Seminary in Berlin as a disciple of Rabbi Yechiel Weinberg, a recognized scholar of Jewish law.
 He received his Ph.D. in philosophy from the University of Berlin.
 He served in the rabbinates of Berlin (1934–1939), Leeds (1940–1946), Sydney (1946–50), and Boston (1950–1958).
 In 1958, he became chairman of the department of Jewish philosophy of the Hebrew Theological College in Skokie, Illinois.
-In 1976, at age 67, he and his family made aliyah to Israel, where he taught and lectured until his death in 1992.
+In 1976, at age 67, he and his family immigrated to Israel, where he taught and lectured until his death in 1992.

 Berkovits wrote 19 books in English, Hebrew, and German, and lectured extensively in those languages.
 His writings deal with basic issues of Jewish faith, spirituality, and law in a creative dialogue between religion and modernity, with an emphasis on Halakha in the affairs of the Jewish state and on Halakha concerning Jewish marriage and women.
 His thought is, in essence, a philosophy of morality and history for contemporary Jewish society.